Business visit to Canada

 - other business transaction functions

-Business visitors must prove that their main source of income and their main place of business are outside Canada.
+Business visitors don’t need a work permit to come to Canada and must prove that their main source of income and their main place of business are outside Canada.

 - Your main place of business, and source of income and profits, is outside Canada;